-Request and header limits
+Request and response limits

 Item Limit Implications URL size 8KB Exceeding the limit results in a Too long request string error.
-Cookie size 32KB Exceeding the limit results in Fastly stripping the cookie and setting req.http.Fastly-Cookie-Overflow = "1".
-Header size 69KB Exceeding the limit results in a 503 backend read error.
+Cookie size 32KB Exceeding the limit results in Fastly stripping the cookie and setting [req.http.Fastly-Cookie-Overflow = "1"].
+Request header size 69KB Depending on the circumstances, exceeding the limit can result in Fastly closing the client connection abruptly, or it can result in the client either receiving a 502 Gateway Error response with an 1/0 error in the body, or receiving a 503 Service Unavailable response with a Header overflow error in the body.
+Response header size 69KB Exceeding the limit results in a 503 backend read error.
 See Common 503 errors for more info.
 Request header count 96 Exceeding the limit results in a Header overflow error.
 A small portion of this limit is reserved for internal Fastly use, making the practical limit closer to 85.
 Response header count 96 Exceeding the limit results in a Header overflow error.
-A small portion of this limit is reserved for internal Fastly use, making the practical limit closer to 85. req.body size 8KB Exceeding the limit results in the req.body variable being blank.
-Request body payload is available in req.body only for payloads smaller than 8KB. req.postbody is an alias for req.body.
+A small portion of this limit is reserved for internal Fastly use, making the practical limit closer to 85. req.body 8KB Exceeding the limit results in the req.body variable being blank.
+Request body payload is available in req.body only for payloads smaller than 8KB. req.postbody is an alias for size req.body.
 Surrogate key size 1KB Exceeding the limit results in purging API failures stating "surrogate key too long, must be less than 1024 bytes."
 Any keys that exceed the limit will be dropped instead of truncated.
 Surrogate key header size 16KB Exceeding the limit results in no error and any keys past the one that exceeds the limit will be dropped.